This document has been reviewed by our critical care physician group.

 Therapy is not likely to benefit the patient – Do not offer the therapy.

 If you are unsure whether the patient will benefit, error on the side of consulting with an intensivist who can inform the patient and family and treating team about the expected course and potential benefit of therapy.
+The document below may help clarify exploring goals of care discussions.

 Contraindications to Invasive Ventilation (advanced critical care)